Protein toxicity: Complications

 Accumulation of protein metabolic waste products in the body can cause diseases and serious complications such as gout, uremia, acute renal failure, seizure, encephalopathy, and death.
 These products of protein metabolism, including urea, uric acid, ammonia, and creatinine, are compounds that the human body must eliminate in order for the body to function properly.

 The build up of uric acid causing high amount of uric acid in blood, is a condition called hyperuricemia.
 Long-standing hyperuricemia can cause deposition of monosodium urate crystals in or around joints, resulting in an arthritic condition called gout.

 When the body is unable to eliminate urea, it can cause a serious medical condition called uremia, which is a high level of urea in blood.
 Symptoms of uremia include nausea, vomiting, fatigue, anorexia, weight loss, and change in mental status.
 If left untreated, uremia can lead to seizure, coma, cardiac arrest, and death.

-When the body is unable to process or eliminate ammonia, such as in protein toxicity, will lead to the build up of ammonia in the bloodstream, causing a condition called hyperammonemia.
+When the body is unable to process or eliminate ammonia, such as in protein toxicity, this will lead to the build up of ammonia in the bloodstream, causing a condition called hyperammonemia.
 Symptoms of elevated blood ammonia include muscle weakness and fatigue.
 If left untreated, ammonia can cross the blood brain barrier and affect brain tissues, leading to a spectrum of neuropsychiatric and neurological symptoms including impaired memory, seizure, confusion, delirium, excessive sleepiness, disorientation, brain edema, intracranial hypertension, coma, and even death.